ericavonb/curtains/README.md

 ---------------
 Some planned updates to the plugin:

-- Add a function such that adding the class "full" to a page makes it take up the height of the screen.
+- Add a function such that adding the class "full" to a curtain makes it take up the height of the screen.

-- Allow elements within the pages to have a parallax effect, i.e. scroll at a different speed from the rest of the page.
+- Allow elements within the curtains to have a parallax effect, i.e. scroll at a different speed from the rest of the curtain.

 Contact me if you have any additional suggestions.